 5. Discussion

-In this paper, we Darcy’s law to establish an interdisciplinary knowledge flow analysis framework for HER.
-Bibliometric methods also applied to present the patterns of interdisciplinary knowledge flow in HER.
+In this paper, we used Darcy’s law to establish an interdisciplinary knowledge flow analysis framework for HER.
+Bibliometric methods were also applied to present the patterns of interdisciplinary knowledge flow in HER.
 This reflects the complex phenomena of cross-disciplinary knowledge absorption and diffusion between HER and other disciplines/fields, forming a unique knowledge flow field within HER.
 This process is influenced by the knowledge slope, knowledge stickiness, and the knowledge flow medium.

 Based on the characteristics and mechanisms of interdisciplinary knowledge flow in HER, educational administrative bodies, research institutions, and universities can develop more effective teams and organizational structures in today’s rapidly changing social environment.
 This will foster cross-disciplinary and cross-field cooperation, transforming knowledge into practical actions to solve environmental and social problems.
 It will also help address complex real-world issues through multidisciplinary approaches.
 Furthermore, for HERers, understanding the patterns of interdisciplinary knowledge flow can provide valuable insights and innovative inspiration, helping them discover new knowledge combinations and points of innovation to optimize the content and structure of HER.